 The trend these days is to eat healthy, real food full of whole grains and low in saturated fat.
 Sometimes healthy eating can taste so good, you don’t even notice the substitutions.
-(Shhhh, don’t tell, but sometimes I like the healthier stuff better.)
-Yup, I’m on board with all of that.
-In fact, Cooking Light is one of my favorite magazines.
 But there are times when low fat and healthy just doesn’t cut it, and this Chocolate Pie is one of those times.
 Once you try it, I think you’ll agree with me.

 This Chocolate Pie has always been a family favorite.
-It was – and is today for my kids – a guaranteed motivator for entrance into the clean plate club no matter what’s for dinner.
-In fact, we had friends over the other night, and every green vegetable was eaten on all plates.
-That is amazing.
-Another fabulous thing about it?
+My mom made this frequently when we were growing up and now, it’s one of our Thanksgiving desserts.
+How fabulous is that?
+And you know what makes it ever better?
 It’s a vanilla wafer crumb crust, so you don’t have to roll out a pie crust.
 Such a great contrast with the chocolate cream filling, and oh, so delicious.

 Yeah, this pie says, go big or go home.
-And every time I eat it, it takes me back home to fond memories of my childhood.
-Thanks, Mom!
+And it is worth every.single.bite.

 - 2½ cups vanilla wafer crumbs

 - 3½ ounces bittersweet chocolate chips

 - 1/2 cup corn starch

 - 4 1/2 cups whole milk (or 2%)

 - 1 1/2 teaspoons vanilla